This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Providing Safe Habitats

-- Install predator control measures like baffles on bird feeders and nest boxes to protect vulnerable species from cats and other threats
+- Install predator guards on feeders and nest boxes

 Minimizing Human Interference